speciousstream9/irishtechcommunity.github.io/admin requests.md

 ## Master List of all posts, request and admin has taken

+19th of October 2016 by specious (Admin)

+*TOS Breach* - Removal of content by @MartinZoo in #jobs

+[Didn't remember to copy it]

+> [WE DON'T DEAL WITH RECUITERS THANKS] <- example of the content

+Was at the start of the jobs post which was a breach on...basically everything (Anti-social, discrimination, doesn't fit the format outlined etc).
+So it was removed.
+OP was contacted with time allowed to edit their post to something more appropriate, did not get a response from the OP and it was removed.

 16th October 2016 by specious (admin)

 *SPAM* - Removal of the following uploaded file text by @connect_the_dots: